Kujawiak

-The Kujawiak is a Polish folk dance from the region of Kujawy in central Poland.
+The kujawiak is a Polish folk dance from the region of Kuyavia (Kujawy) in central Poland.
 It is one of the five national dances of Poland, the others being the krakowiak, mazur, oberek, and polonaise.

 The music is in triple meter, and is characterized by its rubato tempo and calm, lyrical nature.
 The dance typically involves couples walking gracefully in a quarter-note rhythm, on slightly bended knees, with relaxed turns, around a circle.

 History

 The name "kujawiak", as a reference to the dance, first appeared in 1827, in T.F.
 Jaskólski's composition Pasterze na Bachorzy.
 Sielanki Kujawskie.
 It is argued that the dance was developed from the mazur between 1750 and 1830.

 In 1841, Leon Zienkowicz described the kujawiak as a "regional variety of the mazurka relying on the domination of the minor key".
 The majority of the composers in the years following, including Ignacy Dobrzyński, Edward Łodwigowski, Kazimierz Łada, Ignacy Komorowski, Wojciech Osmański, and Henryk Wieniawski, agreed with this interpretation, and treated the musical features like the rhythms and tempos of the kujawiak and the oberek as a "single entity".

 The kujawiak involved much collaboration between dancers and musicians in olden times.
 The dancer would request a specific tune by singing it to the band, often filling lyrical lines with "dana, dana" as an imitation of the sound of an instrument.
 The first fiddler would then guess how to play the tune from the gestures and movements of the dancer, and the dancer would give the musicians some money.
 Throughout the dance, the first fiddler would need to watch the dancer's movements closely in order to follow their desired changes in music and tempo – if the musicians were able to follow the dancers well, they were considered a good band, and were paid well and invited back for more dances.

 Though the dance began in the villages and peasantry, it was embraced by the landed gentry and nobility due to its beauty.
 They collected and published Kujawiak melodies, and invited the village musicians and dancers to their manors to learn the dance.
 Through this back-and-forth of the nobility learning and improvising upon the traditional steps and the peasants adopting the improvisations, the kujawiak was thus incorporated into the elegant parties and fancy balls of the upper class towards the end of the 1860s.
 From there, the dance moved to festivities in big cities like Warsaw, and spread all over Poland.

 As the dance grew in popularity, it also grew in embellishments, taking on alternating tempos, show-off steps, and new figures.
 It was adopted as a Polish national dance at the end of the 19th century.

 In 1990, Czesław Sroka published Polskie tańce narodowe – systematyka (Polish National Dances: A Typology).
 This publication included a standardized set of kujawiak components, in which the Council of Experts of Folklore determined the precise number of ten positions for pairs, fifteen types of steps, eleven ornaments, and eleven figures for the kujawiak.